s1n7ax/nvim-window-picker/README.md

     -- This section contains picker specific configurations picker_config = {
+        -- whether should select window by clicking left mouse button on it handle_mouse_click = false,
         statusline_winbar_picker = {
             -- You can change the display string in status bar.
             -- It supports '%' printf style.
 Such as `return char .. ': %f'` to display